justtrackio/gosoline/docs/tour/index.md

 3. Message attributes, subscribers, and the producer daemon
 4. Different input and output types and backoff settings
 5. Testing with streams

+## TODO:
+ - explain why creating inputs and outputs can return an error